-Disclosure requirement related to ESRS 2 IMRO-1 - Description of the processes to identify and assess material resource use and circular economy-related impacts, risks and opportunities
+Disclosure requirement related to ESRS 2 IM-1 - Description of the processes to identify and assess material resource use and circular economy-related impacts

 - AR 1.
-When conducting a materiality assessment on environmental subtopics, the undertaking shall assess the materiality of resource use and circular economy in its own operations and its upstream and downstream value chain, and may consider the four-three phases below, also known as the LEAP approach: - (a) Phase 1: locate where in the undertaking's own operations and along its upstream and downstream value chain the interface with nature takes place; - (b) Phase 2: evaluate the dependencies and impacts; - (c) Phase 3: assess the material risks and opportunities;

-(d)(c) Phase 43: prepare and report the results of the materiality assessment.

-- AR 2.
+When conducting a materiality assessment on environmental subtopics, the undertaking shall assess the materiality of resource use and circular economy in its own operations and its upstream and downstream value chain, and may consider the three phases below, also known as the LEAP approach: - (a) Phase 1: locate where in the undertaking's own operations and along its upstream and downstream value chain the interface with nature takes place; - (b) Phase 2: evaluate the impacts; - (c) Phase 3: prepare and report the results of the materiality assessment. - AR 2.
 With regard to ESRS E5, phases 1 and 2 rely mainly on the materiality assessments conducted under ESRS E1 (including energy consumption), ESRS E2 (pollution), ESRS E3 (marine resources, water consumption) and ESRS E4 (biodiversity, ecosystems, raw materials).
 Indeed, circular economy eventually aims at reducing the environmental impact of the use of products, materials and other resources, minimizing waste and the release of hazardous substances and hence at reducing impacts on nature.
-This application requirement focuses mainly on the third-deleted phase of this LEAP approach, while the fourth phase addresses the outcome of the process. - AR 3.
-The process to assess the materiality of impacts, dependencies, risks and opportunities shall consider the provisions in ESRS 2 IMRO-1 Description of the processes to identify and assess material impacts, risks and opportunities and IMRO-2 Disclosure Requirements in ESRS covered by the undertaking's sustainability statementreport. - AR 4.
+This application requirement focuses mainly on the deleted phase of this LEAP approach, while the fourth phase addresses the outcome of the process. - AR 3.
+The process to assess the materiality of impacts shall consider the provisions in ESRS 2 IM-1 Description of the processes to identify and assess material impacts and IM-2 Disclosure Requirements in ESRS covered by the undertaking's sustainability report. - AR 4.
 The sub-topics related to resource use and circular economy covered by the materiality assessment include: - (a) resource inflows including the circularity of material resource inflows, considering resource use optimisation, intensity of materials and products and renewable and non-renewable resources; - (b) resource outflows related to products and services; and - (c) waste, including hazardous waste and non-hazardous waste management.